 Design Appropriate Identity and Access Management (IAM) Solutions

 Managing access to data and resources is an important security measure in and out of the cloud.
-This section covers common IAM solutions including Federated Identity, Identity Providers, Single Sign-On and Multi-Factor Authentication.
+This section covers common IAM solutions, including Federated Identity, Identity Providers, Single Sign-On and Multi-Factor Authentication.

-Domain 5: Operations
+Domain 5: Cloud Security Operations

-Run Physical Infrastructure for Cloud Environment
+Operate Physical and Logical Infrastructure for Cloud Environment

 Manage Physical Infrastructure for Cloud Environment

-Management of the physical infrastructure is one of the most detail-rich subdomains in the CCSP exam.
+Management of the physical and logical infrastructure is one of the most detail-rich subdomains in the CCSP exam.
 This section could test knowledge on configuring remote access controls, monitoring and remediating deviations from OS baselines, patch management, performance and hardware monitoring, host configuration backup and restoration, network security control implementation, capture and analysis of logs, and anything to do with the management plane.